Begonia × corallina

-Begonia x corallina is a beautiful, easy- care, flowering plant with large, “angel wing” shaped, dark green leaves, often with metallic silver specks.
-The underside of the leaf is usually a deep red.
-It produces hanging clusters of delicate flowers in red, white, orange or pink.
-The intensity of the color of the flowers and leaves depends upon how much light the plant is getting.
+Begonia × corallina is a beautiful easy-care flowering plant with large "angel wing" shaped dark green leaves, often with metallic silver specks.
+The underside of the leaves is usually a deep red.
+The plant produces hanging clusters of delicate flowers in red, white, orange, or pink.
+The intensity of the flower and the color of the leaves depend upon how much light the plant is getting.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Begonias are rather versatile in their requirements: Old-fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in full shade to full sun.
 No matter where you plant begonias, it's a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they're bound to throw at you.

 When it comes to watering begonias, finding a good balance is key for healthy plants.
 Most Begonia varieties need to be consistently watered but shouldn't get too wet (too much water can kill them).
 So, don't be afraid to let the plants dry out a little between each watering.
 Begonia boliviensis varieties particularly like sharp drainage, as they're native to growing on cliff walls.

 Most Begonias grow upright.
 For containers or hanging baskets, look for Begonia boliviensis and Angel Wing types, which have a more cascading habit.